ga-wdi-exercises/emergency_compliment/readme.md

 colors = ["#FFBF00", "#0080FF","#01DF3A","#FF0080"]
 ```

-Put your greeting & compliment each in a container element with a class of `.compliment` to take advantage of the provided styles.

 ## Level 2: personalized compliment

 When you visit `"/name"` (ie: `"/randy"`), the greeting should personalize itself to the provided name.
 There should still be a random compliment and background color.

 ## Level 3: user submitted compliments

 Allow a user to add to the list of compliments using a POST request.
-You can submit POST requests to the app using Postman.
+You can submit POST requests to the app using Postman or a form.